AninditaBasu/indica/README.md

 # rigVeda

-For a demo of the Rig Veda API, double-click rv_demo_basic.ipynb and follow the on-screen instructions.

 Documentation for the API is at https://app.sheetlabs.com/#/services/doc/RV/rv.

+For an immediate demo with the Jupyter notebook, go to mybinder.org/repo/AninditaBasu/rigVeda and open the notebook.

+To log bugs and requests, use https://github.com/AninditaBasu/rigVeda/issues.